webaugur/doorcommand/README.md

 * Unnamed single door board marked with SK900A9010097 barcode.
 Silkscreen states "2015-01-01 v9901"

 ## UNIX x86 Support
 This code is being tested on Wine with Mono for Windows (it auto-installs) under Linux and macOS. .Net 1.1 Framework tests ended with some kind of execution fault; may revisit later.
 Under Wine the WComm library errors on both platforms with a UDP comm error.
+(Note: The board sees the UDP packet from the software but the software does not see the reply packet.)
 I don't know if this is resolvable but if it is then this application could be used from shell scripts on UNIX-like x86 (32-bit) systems. wine32 on Ubuntu and macPorts are used for this testing (until something better/working becomes apparent).

 ## Notes